yabswannalearn/UPSKILL/MYSQL/Intermediate/JOINS statement.md

-There are INNER JOIN and OUTER JOIN
+There are INNER JOIN and OUTER JOIN, they join together columns

 [[JOINS statement#^innnerjoin|INNER JOIN]] ay pinagssama ioutput from different tables